 Although this retreat is so much fun, it is an active retreat that needs somewhat of an active body.
 You do not need to be a gym addict, but be aware that you will be using all your core and shoulder muscles, so it might be worth doing a few exercises at home a few weeks before you come on the retreat such as squats, push-ups, lunges, and planks.

 There are full training programs, but you doing a set of each a day will give you an advantage and you will last longer in the water without your body aching all over!

 Yoga is a series of poses that stretch your body and teaches you self-control.
 It is always great not only to work out but it is fantastic to heel your tired muscles.
-It is actually said that yoga makes you a better surfer because of all the benefits that it can give you.
+It is said that yoga makes you a better surfer because of all the benefits that it can give you.

 The yoga lessons on Chicks On Waves are used to connect the girls to the group together and to stretch out the tension after surfing.
 Every day of the four days I was there, we did either group or partner poses alongside with individual ones, which strengthened the group dynamics.
-Additionally, it was really needed in the morning after the surf.
+Additionally, it was needed in the morning after the surf.